iamnotaninvestor/blog/_posts/2014-06-10-introduction.markdown

 c) I plan to daytrade and not purchase stocks for the long term.

 ###About Me
 I work as a software developer and have no (ZERO!) formal training or other experience investing in the stock market, nor do I have any market-insider friends.
 I am of reasonable intelligence, want to learn and have decided that the best way to do so is by jumping in.
-I've have $10,000 that I'm willing to invest and can tolerate losing.
+I have $10,000 that I'm willing to invest and can tolerate losing.
 'Tolerate' being the operative...
 In the short-to-medium term I'd like to double that figure via my returns.
 In the long term I would like to day-trade full time from home.
 Hopefully on a lake somewhere.
 We'll have to wait and see if either is feasible.

 ###Why the Anonymity?
 It's not a huge deal, but all being equal I'd prefer to keep my finances private.
 Perhaps when I'm actually making some money on the market I won't care as much.
 We'll see.